 While the exact cause of depression isn’t known, a number of things can be associated with its development.
 Generally, depression does not result from a single event, but from a combination of recent events and other longer-term or personal factors.

 Life events and depression

-Continuing difficulties – such as long-term unemployment, living in an abusive or uncaring relationship, long-term isolation or loneliness, or prolonged stress at work – are more likely to cause depression than recent life stresses.
-However, recent events (such as losing a job) or a combination of events can trigger depression in people who are already at risk because of past bad experiences or personal factors.
+Research suggests that continuing difficulties, such as long-term unemployment, living in an abusive or uncaring relationship, long-term isolation or loneliness or prolonged exposure to stress at work are more likely to cause depression than recent life stressors.
+However, recent events such as losing a job or a combination of events can ‘trigger’ depression in people who are already at risk because of past bad experiences or personal factors.

-Depression can run in families and some people will be at an increased genetic risk.
-However, this doesn’t mean a person will automatically experience depression if a close relative has had the illness.
-Other factors are still likely to have an important influence.
+- Family history – depression can run in families and some people will be at an increased genetic risk.
+However, this doesn’t mean that a person will automatically experience depression if a parent or close relative has had the condition.
+Life circumstances and other personal factors are still likely to have an important influence.

 - Serious medical conditions – can trigger depression in two ways.
-Serious conditions can bring about depression directly or can contribute to depression through the associated stress and worry, especially if it involves long-term management of illness or chronic pain.
+Serious conditions can bring about depression directly or can contribute to depression through the associated stress and worry, especially if it involves long-term management of a condition or chronic pain.

-Drug and alcohol use can lead to and result from depression.
+- Drug and alcohol use – can both lead to and result from depression.
 Many people with depression also have drug and alcohol problems.

 Seek help for symptoms of depression